TAMUSHPE/tamushpe-guides/docs/shpeathon26/final-presentation/description.md

 ## Requirements

 You have full creative control of your presentation, but make sure you incorporate each of the 4 phases into your presentation.
-This should include the introduction/establishment phase, design phase, marketing phase, and finance phase (it may be a good idea to include some of your deliverables in your presentation).
+This should include the introduction/establishment phase, design phase, marketing phase, and finance/operations phase (it may be a good idea to include some of your deliverables in your presentation).

 ## Conditions